-Project No. Ir9 Status: Ongoing - New Entry
+Project No. Ir9 Status: Ongoing

-Party or relevant jurisdiction European Union - Ireland (Inland Fisheries Ireland) Title of project Satellite tracking of salmon kelts in the Atlantic released from Irish rivers Objective of research project Tag salmon kelts from four rivers in southern Ireland and monitor marine migratation, depth and temperature preferences Brief description of research project 26 Atlantic salmon kelts were captured in four Irish rivers, (Blackwater, Nore, Suir and Barrow) and fitted with satellite pop-off tags and released in inshore waters.
+Party or relevant jurisdiction European Union - Ireland Title of project Kelt survival Objective of research project Tag salmon kelts from four rivers in southern Ireland and monitor marine migration, depth and temperature preferences Brief description of research project 33 Atlantic salmon kelts were captured in four Irish rivers, (Blackwater, Nore, Suir and Barrow) and fitted with satellite pop-off tags and released in inshore waters in March 2010 & 2011.
 The tags were programmed to pop-off after three, four and six month periods.
 After pop-off the tags communicate with the Argos satellite and data on depth and temperature and pop-off position are generated.
-Dates during which research will take place 2010 and 2011 Area in which research will take place Southern Ireland Estimated number and weight of salmon to be retained Salmon kelts between 2.3 and 4.5kg Resources Estimated cost of the research project £23,000 annually Number of participating scientists Two, Audun H. Rikardsen, Paddy Gargan Name and e-mail address of coordinating scientist in charge of project Audun H. Rikardsen audun.rikardsen@uit.no Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Details of any collaborating countries Summary of Progress: New entry
+Dates during which research 2010 - 2012 will take place (Data analysis and publication only in 2012) Area in which research will take place Southern Ireland Estimated number and weight of salmon to be retained Salmon kelts between 2.3 and 4.5kg Resources Estimated cost of the research project £23,000 annually in 2010 and 2011.
+Number of participating scientists Two, Audun H. Rikardsen, Paddy Gargan Name and e-mail address of coordinating scientist in charge of project Audun H. Rikardsen audun.rikardsen@uit.no Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Details of any collaborating countries